korchasa/awesome-chatgpt/readme.md

 - [transitive-bullshit/bing-chat](https://github.com/transitive-bullshit/bing-chat) - Node.js client for Bing's new AI-powered search
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API
 - [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel
+- [wasp-lang/open-saas](https://github.com/wasp-lang/open-saas) - A free, open-source TypeScript library for building SaaS apps with React and Node.js that provides a starter template with superpowers, ready for production and led by the community.
 - [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - A TypeScript library for interacting with the OpenAI GPT-4 API